CSpanias/cspanias.github.io/_posts/2023-12-19-DVWA - Open HTTP Redirect.md

     ![](high_500.png)

 2. All the server is looking for is `info.php` within the URL.
-So we can add that after using a
+So we can add as a value to the `id` parameter:

     ![](high_302.png)